mggg/GerryChain/docs/user/intro.rst

 of steps then produces an ensemble of possible plans which may be used for analyis.

-Note that GerryChain represents a district plan as a graph with nodes that define a geographical area (such as a voting precinct or a census block) and edges that connect neighboring nodes (any node that touches another node will have an edge between the two nodes).
+Note that GerryChain represents a district plan as a partition of a graph with nodes that define a geographical area (such as a voting precinct or a census block) and edges that encode the notion of adjacency or contiguity used in the analysis.
+Often an edge represents two geographic units sharing a boundary, but the graph may require additions or removals for point contacts, water connections, islands, data errors, or jurisdiction-specific contiguity rules.

 A district then is a collection of nodes, and a district plan is the overall assignment of nodes to districts.